Who are you, and what do you do?

 Python is my language of choice but I also dabble in C, BASH (and Bourne shell), PHP, and Java (for Android development).
 All recent code is kept on GitHub.

-My browser of choice is, of course, Google Chrome loaded with my favourite plugins: Lastpass, DeskSMS, Chrome to Phone, and AdBlock Plus.
+My browser of choice is, of course, Google Chrome loaded with my favourite plugins: Lastpass, Hangouts and Readability.

 I have tried to move my working set of software into the Cloud.
-All my website passwords are random and tracked in Lastpass; I use either of di.fm, Last.fm, or Google Music for listening to music; Google Apps is used for Mail, Calendar, Contacts, and Docs -- all backed up with Backupify; Wunderlist is for my to-do list; and Readability for tl;dr functionality (with articles sent to my Kindle).
+All my website passwords are random and tracked in Lastpass; I use either of di.fm or Google Music for listening to music; Google Apps is used for Mail, Calendar, Contacts, Docs and Tasks; and Readability for "tl;dr" functionality (with articles sent to the Kindle app automatically).

 And last, but certainly not least, FreeAgent helps me out with all the paperwork for my company (invoicing, taxes, timesheets, accounts, etc.).